bogyan/SAS/README.md

-This is some programs I created during my SAS course.
-Overall, I have developed a strong proficiency in SAS programming.
-My skills include data manipulation, statistical analysis, and reporting using SAS procedures.
-I am adept at writing efficient SAS code to clean, transform, and analyze data sets of varying complexities.
+These are some programs I created during my SAS course.
+Overall, I have developed a strong proficiency in SAS programming, specializing in data manipulation, statistical analysis, and reporting using SAS procedures.